If you have a work-related injury, you may have heard of “impairment ratings.”

 Impairment ratings (also called “MMI ratings” in Texas) are a critical part of every workers’ compensation case.
 The wrong impairment rating can prevent an injured employee from getting the payout they deserve.

 If you or a loved one has been injured on the job or assigned an impairment rating in Texas, take a moment to read this post.
-We’ll discuss what impairment ratings are, how they’re calculated, and why they matter to your case.
+Our experienced Texas workers’ compensation lawyers discuss what impairment ratings are, how they’re calculated, and why they matter to your case.

 What Is an Impairment Rating?

-How Is an Impairment Rating Made in Texas?
+How Is an Impairment Rating Calculated in Texas?

 An injured worker receives an impairment rating in Texas only after they have reached “maximum medical improvement,” or “MMI.”
 Injured workers generally reach MMI when their doctor decides that their injuries are unlikely to get any better.
 An injured employee can also reach MMI when they’ve received temporary income benefits (TIBs) for two years.